tegmark00/django-rest-test-task/readme.md

 # Bot configuration

-You may configure some propertities in bot/app/config.py
+You may configure some properties in bot/app/config.py